lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

-Now, each group and the contained set of cached values in that group will move along with the items, and then `TodoItem` will get called with the memoization cache of the same group from the previous compose, increasing the likelihood that the changes are minimal, with the cost of moving the cached items around.
+Now, each group and the contained set of cached values in that group will move along with the items, and then `TodoItem` will get called with the memoization cache of the same group from the previous compose, increasing the likelihood that the changes are minimal, despite the added cost of moving the cached items around.

-I will talk more in a future post about how these types of keys can manifest themselves automatically with the `@Pivotal` attribute.
+I will get into more detail in a future post about how these types of keys can be declared with the `@Pivotal` attribute.

 ## State

 The examples so far have shown a UI that can be represented as a simple projection of data.
-The reality is that most UIs end up containing a number of stateful elements that don’t make any sense as part of the overall data model, but instead are specific to the UI itself (i.e., “view state”).
+The reality is that most UIs end up with several pieces of state that don’t make any sense as part of the overall data model, but instead are specific to the UI itself (i.e., “view state”).
+For example, it would be inconvenient if state such as text selection, scroll position, focus, dialog visibility, etc. all had to be part of your domain-specific data model.
+This state is the concern of the UI, and nothing more.

 Compose needs to have a state model that handles this "local state" use case.
 This model might be best understood if we try and build it up from the concepts we’ve discussed so far with Positional Memoization.